 What do you put in a brand board?

-“What goes in my brand board?” is one of those questions without a satisfying answer, but we’re gonna try.
-See, you can put anything on your board.
-If you’re starting out, that doesn’t give you much direction.
-Sorry.
-But one positive way to look at this is that you’re not limited by any particular set of guidelines — if you have an idea for something that visually represents your brand, try it out.
+You can put anything on your board.
+You’re not limited by any particular set of guidelines — if you have an idea for something that visually represents your brand, try it out.

 The basics, of course, are images.
 These can include photos, drawings, sketches, etchings, whatever, but remember that design elements can come into play here, too.
 Colors, fonts, textures, even more esoteric things like lighting or photo effects can be part of your brand.